Huegoxaga/notes/embedded/nvidia.md

   - DeepStream SDK - it delivers a complete streaming analytics toolkit for AI-based multi-sensor processing, video, audio and image understanding
 - NVIDA's GPU Technology Conference (GTC) is a popular annual event in the GPU computing industry
 - `iGPU` is an integrated GPU, GPU that's in the CPU. `dGPU` is a dedicated GPU, it is the actual graphic card

+## GPUs

+### Types of Drivers

+- Tesla drivers
+  - These drivers are intended primarily for compute workloads, which use GPUs for computational tasks
+  - They are good for parallelized floating-point calculations for machine learning and fast Fourier transforms for high performance computing applications
+- GRID drivers
+  - These drivers are certified to provide optimal performance for professional visualization applications that render content such as 3D models or high-resolution videos
+  - One can configure GRID drivers to support two modes
+    - Quadro Virtual Workstations provide access to four 4K displays per GPU
+    - GRID vApps provide RDSH App hosting capabilities
+- Gaming drivers
+  - These drivers contain optimizations for gaming and are updated frequently to provide performance enhancements
+  - They support a single 4K display per GPU
+- [Click Here](https://www.nvidia.com/Download/Find.aspx) to serach and download specific driver version based on the GPU type and Host OS

 ## Jetson